2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/objects/cmscontext/index.md

 # CmsContext in Dynamic Code

-As we're getting ready for Oqtane, we need standards so that our Dynamic Code can access information about the page, module etc. Up until now our code always used the `Dnn` object which obviously won't exist on Oqtane.
+To enable Hybrid Razor which works on Dnn and Oqtane, we need standards so that our Dynamic Code can access information about the page, module etc. Up until now our code always used the `Dnn` object which obviously doesn't on Oqtane and other platforms.

 So we're creating this new standardized object to ask for these things.